dwavesystems/dwave-samplers/README.rst

 0  1  1   -0.5       1       1
 ['BINARY', 1 rows, 1 samples, 2 variables]

-If the solver starts in a local minima, it will get stuck
+If the solver starts in a local minimum, it gets stuck.

 >>> sampleset = solver.sample(qubo, initial_states={'x': 0, 'y': 0})
 >>> print(sampleset)